MicrosoftDocs/bot-docs/styleguide/filenames.md

 ## Follow URL patterns for products and services

-URLs must be consistent, hierarchical, and as shallow as possible in order to perform well in search.
+URLs must be consistent, hierarchical, and as shallow as possible to perform well in search.

 To ensure well-structured URLs, use one of following URL patterns: